 - ½ cup heavy cream sub full-fat canned coconut milk

 - Basmati rice for serving

 - Fresh cilantro and whole-milk Greek yogurt for garnish

-- Combine lemon juice, corn starch, cumin, and ½ tsp each of turmeric, garam masala, and salt in a large bowl.
+- Combine lemon juice, corn starch, cumin, and ½ teaspoon each of turmeric, garam masala, and salt in a large bowl.
 Set aside.

-- Add remaining 1 Tbsp oil and butter to skillet.
+- Add remaining 1 tablespoon oil and butter to skillet.
 Add onions and cook until translucent, about 8 minutes.
 Stir in garlic, ginger, and tomato paste; cook 2 minutes, until fragrant.
-Add remaining ½ tsp turmeric, 2½ tsp garam masala, and 1 tsp salt, along with paprika, cinnamon, and cayenne; cook 1 minute.
+Add remaining ½ teaspoon turmeric, 2 ½ teaspoon garam masala, and 1 teaspoon salt, along with paprika, cinnamon, and cayenne; cook 1 minute.
 Add tomato sauce and broth; bring mixture to a boil.
 Reduce to a simmer, stir in cream, and return cauliflower to skillet.
 Simmer mixture uncovered until sauce thickens, about 15 minutes.
 Garnish with cilantro and serve over rice with a dollop of yogurt.